 The majority of the engineering roles within the UK nuclear industry have historically been kept behind a closed door to workers who are currently working outside of the nuclear sector.
-However, the increase in demand for roles within the Nuclear New Build (NNB) projects coupled with an aging, retiring workforce means that the industry is needing to broaden the opportunities to 'non-Nuclear’ engineers.
+However, the increase in demand for roles within the Nuclear New Build (NNB) projects coupled with an ageing, retiring workforce means that the industry is needing to broaden the opportunities to 'non-nuclear engineers.
 This has lead to the creation of the Nuclear Sector Deal which has brought about the term Sector Jumping and your opportunity to find a nuclear engineer salary in the UK.

-Additionally check out our Career Hub for all of the information and links needed to help you up-skill wherever you feel that you need to do so.
+Additionally, check out our Career Hub for all of the information and links needed to help you up-skill wherever you feel that you need to do so.

 There are many opportunities out there in the UK Nuclear Industry particularly in the Engineering Function and now is a great time to start to assess and understand where you can fit into the picture.